zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for every :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)` request message.

-   :c: The connection.
+   :param c: The connection.

-   :fid: File ID of the PIPE that carried the :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)`
+   :param fid: File ID of the PIPE that carried the :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)`
         message.
 Zero will be used if the :abbr:`DCE-RPC (Distributed Computing Environment/Remote Procedure Calls)` was not transported over a pipe.

-   :ctx_id: The context identifier of the data representation.
+   :param ctx_id: The context identifier of the data representation.

-   :opnum: Number of the RPC operation.
+   :param opnum: Number of the RPC operation.

-   :stub_len: Length of the data for the request.
+   :param stub_len: Length of the data for the request.

    .. zeek:see:: dce_rpc_message dce_rpc_bind dce_rpc_bind_ack dce_rpc_response dce_rpc_request_stub